abdul-542004/MadeInPK/instructions.md

 -> WE DO NOT SHIP PRODUCTS BUT JUST CONNECT BUYER AND SELLER, Seller has to ship the product himself and mark the order as shipped on his dashboard.

 -> There should be a minimal complain system so the people can complain what they feel was wrong in the platform.

+---
+There is no Seller model and hence no seller info like seller brand name, address, biography, average rating.
+No Rating and reviews for fixed price products.(auction products shouldnt have reviews and ratings)

+There should also be an admin model which would allow admins  to oversee the entire platform.
+(See Orders, Payments, verify sellers, ban buyers/sellers, see if the products are ethical or not, etc)